Are you ready to claim Universal Credit?

 Most people will have to claim Universal Credit and keep it up to date online.
 You will need to regular access to the internet and you must have an email address.
 If you don't have the internet at home, you can get access for free at one of Doncaster's digital venues.

-If you're worried about not having the IT skills required, St Leger Homes and all Doncaster libraries run free beginner courses which includes how create your own email address.
-For more information call St Leger Homes on 01302 862743.
+If you're worried about not having the IT skills required, St Leger Homes and all Doncaster libraries have digital hubs with staff will be able to assist you.

 Pay your rent by Direct Debit

 This is the easiest way to pay because your bank or building society makes the payment for you.
 You won't have to queue to pay in the post office or local store.
-Find out more about Direct Debit.
+Find out more about Direct Debit here.